Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Introduction

 \begin{deff} A simplicial space $X:\simplexcategory\op\to\Grpd$ is called a {\em decomposition space} when it takes active-inert pushouts in $\simplexcategory$ to pullbacks of $\infty$-groupoids. \end{deff} We give some equivalent pullback characterisations, and observe that every Segal space is a decomposition space.

-In Section~\ref{sec:cULF} we turn to the relevant notion of morphism, that of \culf functor (meaning `conservative' and `ULF' = `unique lifting of factorisations'): \begin{deff} A simplicial map is called {\em ULF} if it is cartesian on active face maps, and it is called {\em conservative} if cartesian on degeneracy maps.
-We write {\em \culf} for conservative and ULF, that is, cartesian on all active maps. \end{deff} After some variations, we come to decalage, and establish the following important relationship between Segal spaces and decalage:
+In Section~\ref{sec:cULF} we turn to the relevant notion of morphism, that of \culf functor (meaning `conservative' and `ULF' = `unique lifting of factorisations'): \begin{deff} A simplicial map is called {\em \culf} if it is cartesian on all active maps. \end{deff} After some variations, we come to decalage, which features in the following important relationship between Segal and decomposition spaces:

-{\bf Theorem~\ref{thm:decomp-dec-segal}.} {\em A simplicial space $X$ is a decomposition space if and only if both $\Dec_\top(X)$ and $\Dec_\bot(X)$ are Segal spaces, and the two comparison maps back to $X$ are \culf.}
+{\bf Theorem~\ref{thm:decomp-dec-segal}.} {\em A simplicial space $X$ is a decomposition space if and only if both $\Dectop{X}$ and $\Decbot{X}$ are Segal spaces, and the two comparison maps back to $X$ are \culf.}

 In Section~\ref{sec:COALG} we introduce the incidence coalgebra associated to a decomposition space $X$.
 It is the slice $\infty$-category $\Grpd_{/X_1}$, with the comultiplication map given by the span